confluentinc/ksql/docs/installation/upgrading.rst

           Support was dropped as it circumnavigated certain correctness checks.
           Instead, include the contents of the script in the main body of your request.
           Note: there is no change to the CLI, which continues to support ``RUN SCRIPT``.
+          The server will continue to honour previously submitted ``RUN SCRIPT`` statements.

 Upgrading from KSQL 0.x (Developer Preview) to KSQL 4.1
 -------------------------------------------------------